0x4007/mirror-github-issues/README.md

 - Source issues are cached for 1 hour in `source-issues-cache.json`
 - Cache can be manually cleared by deleting the file or using the "force refresh" option in GitHub Actions
-- Cache file is automatically ignored by git
+- Cache file is automatically committed to the repository after each GitHub Actions run
+- This ensures the cache persists across runs and stays up-to-date

 ## Development